Gabry-Cmd/ipsak/README.md

 ## Purpose
 This programs takes an IP address and outputs all the required informations about it.
+* **IPv4 addresses and subnet masks are supported.**
-Subnet masks are not supported for now.
+* **CIDR notation for subnet masks and IPv6 addresses are NOT supported for now.**
+* **Supernet masks are NOT EXPLICITLY supported.**

 ## General Infos
 The default behaviour (no arguments, only IP) is to print everything in decimal form (STD), have a look at the usage() function for more info -->
 ```
-Takes and address and returns some informations out of it...
+Takes an IP address and returns some informations out of it...
 ipsak <address> [--ip|--broadcast|--netmask|--subnetmask|--network|--range [flags]][--class]
 Flags can be "sxobiu" (s-Standard, x-Hexadecimal, o-Octal, b-Binary, i-Integer, u-Unsigned int)
 If no flags are specified everything is printed in standard form (decimal).
 If a subnet mask is provided, --ip and --network may return the same result.
+RANGE shows the usable ip addresses which don't contain network and broadcast.
 ```

 Internally, the addresses are stored in 32 bits integers.